mdigitalcomm/mapapp/README.md

 # Neighborhood Map Project
-This is a single page application featuring a map of neighborhood around me with information about nearby bookstores.
+This is a single page application featuring a map of neighborhood around me with information about Smithsonian Museums.

 It's built with: HTML, CSS, Javascript, React and used Google Maps and Foursquare API.